jinpyo-cs/jinpyo-cs.github.io/_pages/Research.md

 New and increasingly important data-centric workloads, such as AI/ML, IoT, and HPC demand tremendous throughput at a reasonable price.
 These cannot be handle by the current memory/storage hierarchy of DRAM and flash.
 A New memory/storage hierarchy that combines emerging memory technologies may be a solution.
 There are differential characteristics of memory devices such as DRAM, PMEM and Flash.
 These factors affect efficiency of memory/storage system which is consists of heterogeneous memories.

-1) Granularity of operation - Block vs Bytes
+1) Granularity of operation - Block vs Byte

 2) Latency